 We studied the synonymous codon usage in protein-coding genes of the smut fungus U. maydis, using within-group correspondence analysis.
 As opposed to other methods, within-group correspondence analysis allows the comparison of codon usage while adequately taking into account confounding factors such as variation in amino-acid usage (Perrière and Thioulouse 2002).
 We report a distinct synonymous codon usage for nuclear genes and mitochondrial genes (Figure 1A), with the notable exception of the nuclear gene UMAG_11064, which displays a typical mitochondrial codon usage.
 The UMAG_11064 gene is located in the telomeric region of chromosome 9, with no further downstream annotated gene (Figure 1B).
 It displays a low GC content of 30%, which contrasts with the GC content of the flanking regions (50%) and the rather homogeneous composition of the genome sequence of U. maydis as a whole.
 It is, however, in the compositional range of the mitochondrial genome (Figure 1B).
 Altogether, the synonymous codon usage and GC content of UMAG_11064 suggest a mitochondrial origin.

 In order to confirm the chromosomal location of UMAG_11064, we amplified and sequenced three regions encompassing the gene using primers within the UMAG_11064 gene and primers in adjacent chromosomal genes upstream and downstream of UMAG_11064 (Figure S1).
 The sequences of the amplified segments were in full agreement with the genome sequence of U. maydis (Kämper et al. 2006), thereby ruling out possible assembly artefacts in this region.
-Surprisingly, the sequence of UMAG_11064 has no match in the mitochondrial genome of U. maydis (GenBank entry NC_008368.1), which suggests that UMAG_11064 is an authentic nuclear gene.
 As both the GC content and synonymous codon usage of UMAG_11064 are indistinguishable from the ones of mitochondrial genes and have not moved toward the nuclear equilibrium, the transfer of the gene to its nuclear position is likely to have occurred relatively recently.

 The UMAG_11064 gene contains parts of a former GIY-YIG homing endonuclease

 To gain insight into the nature of the UMAG_11064 gene, its predicted nucleotide sequence was searched against the NCBI non-redundant nucleotide sequence database.
-High similarity matches were found in the mitochondrial genome of three other smut fungi (Supplementary Table S1): S. reilianum (87% nucleotide identity), S. scitamineum (79%), and U. bromivora (76%).
+Surprisingly, the sequence of UMAG_11064 has no match in the mitochondrial genome of U. maydis itself (GenBank entry NC_008368.1), but high similarity matches were found in the mitochondrial genome of three other smut fungi (Supplementary Table S1): S. reilianum (87% nucleotide identity), S. scitamineum (79%), and U. bromivora (76%).
 Two other very similar sequences were found in the mitochondrial genome of two other smut fungi, Tilletia indica and Tilletia walkeri (69% nucleotide identity), as well as in mitochondrial genomes from other basidiomycetes (e.g. Laccaria bicolor, 72%) and ascomycetes (e.g. Leptosphaeria maculans, 69%, see Supplementary Table S1).
 The protein sequence of UMAG_11064 shows high similarity with fungal HEGs, in particular of the so-called GIY-YIG family (Supplementary Table S2) (Stoddard 2005).
-The closest fully annotated protein sequence matching UMAG_11064 corresponds to the GIY-YIG HEG located in intron 1 of the cox1 gene of Agaricus bisporus (I-AbiIII-P).
+The closest fully annotated protein sequence matching UMAG_11064 corresponds to the GIY-YIG HEG located in intron 1 of the cox1 gene of Agaricus bisporus (I-AbiIII-P, 54% nucleotide identity).
 The amino-acid sequence of UMAG_11064 matches the N-terminal part of this protein containing the DNA-binding domain of the HE (Derbyshire et al. 1997).

 We performed a codon alignment of the UMAG_11064 gene together with the most similar sequences identified by Blast, using the Macse codon aligner to infer sequence alignment in the presence of frameshifts (Ranwez et al. 2011).
 The sequences from S. scitamineum and U. bromivora appeared to have several frameshifts introducing stop codons, suggesting that these sequences are pseudogenes.
 We reconstructed the phylogeny of the nucleotide sequences after removing ambiguously aligned regions (Figure 2).
 The resulting tree shows that the closest relative of the UMAG_11064 gene is the intronic sequence from S. reilianum.